jrdespai/aresapp/README.md

 # aresapp
 Sports App

-This is at the top

 This app will be an app which allows users to randomly choose an oponent nearby to play a sport against

-This is the line from test 3.

-Here is my new line from test 1.

-This is from test2.

-This is bottom.